-Our system contains 6 latrines that are designed in a culturally acceptable style, very easily cleaned and contain no trap-points for human waste to become stagnant.
-Our system has been arranged to promote good ventilation within the latrines and undercarriage, reducing flying insects and providing a better environment for use.
-With these features, the latrines within the BioFactory are significantly more hygienic than the majority of those currently implemented in refugee camps and rural communities in sub-Saharan Africa.
+Our system contains 5 latrines that are designed in a culturally aligned style, very easily cleaned and contain no trap-points for human waste to become stagnant.
+Our system has been arranged to promote good ventilation within the latrines and undercarriage, reducing flying insects and providing a more pleasant environment for use.
+With these features, the latrines within the BioFactory are significantly more hygienic than the majority of those currently implemented in informal settlements and low-income urban communities in sub-Saharan Africa.

-The BioFactory has been designed to be rugged, and long lasting, utilising materials and skills available in the local area for manufacture.
-There are a very limited amount of bespoke components within the system, with the majority of components being readily available in Kenya.
-This has been designed in to reduce the cost of the systems, therefore allowing us to build as many as we can with the funding we have.
+We have designed our systems to be rugged and long lasting, utilising materials and skills available in the local area for manufacture.
+There are a very limited amount of bespoke components within the system, with the majority of components being readily available in-country.
+This has been designed in to reduce the cost of the systems, therefore allowing us to access as many customers as possible.

 Powered by Poo